Hildenborough: World War II

 At the outbreak of World War II in September 1939 Hildenborough was considered a quiet safe location, and children from London schools were evacuated to the Village School.
 In October 1939 there were 250 evacuees on the school roll.
 In the absence of air raids on London during this period of the "phoney war" many of these children returned home.
 The quiet was not to last.

 In July 1940, the Battle of Britain got underway in the skies above Kent and the village became anything but quiet.
 Hildenborough is only ten miles from RAF Biggin Hill, an important airfield and a Sector headquarters co-ordinating airfields in Kent.
 Other airfields under Biggin Hill were at Gravesend some fifteen miles away and night fighters were at West Malling ten miles away.
-There were emergency landing strips in Stocks Green Road, Hildenborough less than a mile from the village centre and at Penshurst Airfield, Charcotte only 3 miles away.
+There were emergency landing strips in Stocks Green Road, Hildenborough less than a mile from the village centre and at Penshurst Airfield, Charcotte only three miles away.
 Most of the evacuees had left the village before the bombs started to fall.

-On 6 September a Hurricane piloted by Flying Officer Bowring attacked a Junkers 88 Bomber and the pilot of the crippled plane ordered his radio operator to bail out.
+On 6 September a Hurricane piloted by Flying Officer Bowring attacked a Junkers Ju 88 bomber and the pilot of the crippled plane ordered his radio operator to bail out.
 This was Corporal Heinrich Agel and he landed on the roof of the "Boiling Kettle" tea rooms.
-He was taken in by the owners and given tea and cakes while they waited for the Police to arrive.
+He was taken in by the owners and given tea and cakes while they waited for the police to arrive.
 The plane went on to crash-land at Tanyard Farm in Hadlow Road, Tonbridge.
-The crew of five were reunited at Tonbridge Police station before being taken to a POW camp for the duration of the war.
+The crew of five was reunited at Tonbridge police station before being taken to a POW camp for the duration of the war.

-On 11 September a twin-engine Heinkel 111 bomber was shot down by two Hurricanes and crash-landed on the airstrip behind the Old Barn in Stocks Green Road.
+On 11 September a twin-engine Heinkel He 111 bomber was shot down by two Hurricanes and crash-landed on the airstrip behind the Old Barn in Stocks Green Road.
 The Hurricanes circled to watch as the crew of five walked away from the wreckage and were captured by a group of soldiers.

-27 October, a Sunday, started with a Mk11 Spitfire (P7539) diving to earth behind the Half Moon pub killing the Pilot John R.Mather.
+27 October, a Sunday, started with a Spitfire Mk 11 (P7539) diving to earth behind the Half Moon pub killing the pilot John R. Mather.
 (Investigations of the crash site in the 1972 did not reveal any battle damage.
 The cause of the crash was probably mechanical failure).
-Later that same day a Messerschmitt 109 was shot and forced to land on Penshurst airfield, a temporary air-strip near Penshurst.
-The pilot of the Spitfire was flying officer Peter Chesters.
+Later that day a Messerschmitt Bf 109 was shot and forced to land on Penshurst airfield, a temporary air-strip near Penshurst.
+The pilot of the Spitfire was Flying Officer Peter Chesters.

 After this busy spell the village did not suffer from the war until one day in 1942 bombs fell on the "Grenadier Pub" in Riding Lane.
 There were no injuries; the landlord was safe in his cellar tapping a new barrel.